hyperweb-io/git-cors-proxy/README.md

      - `INSECURE_HTTP_ORIGINS`: Comma-separated list of domains to connect via HTTP instead of HTTPS (optional)

 4. **Deploy**:
-   - Railway will automatically deploy your application
+   - Railway will automatically deploy your application using the Dockerfile
    - You can view the deployment logs in the "Deployments" tab

 5. **Custom Domain (Optional)**:
    - In your Railway project, go to the "Settings" tab
    - Under "Domains", add your custom domain
    - Configure DNS records as instructed

+### Troubleshooting Deployment

+If you encounter build issues:
+- Check the deployment logs for specific error messages
+- Ensure the `tsconfig.json` file is properly included in your repository
+- Verify that all dependencies are correctly listed in `package.json`
+- Try redeploying after making changes

 ### Monitoring